Rajesh Khullar

-Rajesh Khullar (born 31 August 1963) is an Indian diplomat and Executive Director at the World Bank Group representing India, Bangladesh, Bhutan, and Sri Lanka.
-Previously, he was Principal Secretary to Chief Minister, Haryana.
-Khullar is a 1988 batch Indian Administrative Service (IAS) officer.
+Rajesh Khullar (born 31 August 1963) is a high-ranking Indian official and Chief Principal Secretary to Chief Minister, Haryana.
+Previously, he served on the board of the World Bank Group as India, Bangladesh, Bhutan, and Sri Lanka's representative.
+Khullar belongs to the IAS, India's elite civil service, tasked with commanding policy, governance, and administration nationwide.

 Early life and education

-Khullar holds a Master of Public Administration degree from GRIPS, Tokyo, Japan and an Executive Development Program diploma from Harvard Kennedy School.
-He graduated from Panjab University with a Master of Science degree in Physics.
+Khullar was born on 31 August 1963 in Ambala Cantonment, India, where his father was detailed as an officer of the Indian Army.
+He earned his bachelor's degree from Kurukshetra University at the age of 17.
+He went on to receive a Master of Science (MSc) in Physics, graduating with a gold medal from Panjab University.
+Khullar was pursuing a Master of Technology (MTech) at Indian Institute of Technology (IIT) Delhi when he joined the Indian Police Service (IPS) in 1987, assigned to the Maharashtra cadre.
+While training at National Police Academy, Hyderabad, he joined the Indian Administrative Service (IAS) with Haryana cadre in 1988.
+Khullar also holds a Master of Public Administration degree from GRIPS, Tokyo, Japan and an Executive Development Program diploma from Harvard Kennedy School.
+He speaks Punjabi, Hindi, English and Japanese.

 Career

-During his career as an IAS officer, Khullar has served in various capacities in both Government of India and Government of Haryana including Joint Secretary (Department of Economic Affairs, Ministry of Finance), Home Secretary (Haryana), Municipal Commissioner (Gurgaon and Faridabad) and District Magistrate (Sonipat and Rohtak).
+As a career bureaucrat, Khullar has served in various capacities in both Government of India and Government of Haryana.
+These include Joint Secretary (Department of Economic Affairs, Ministry of Finance), Home Secretary (Haryana), Municipal Commissioner (Gurgaon and Faridabad) and District Magistrate (Sonipat and Rohtak) among others.

 Government of India

 In February 2011, Khullar was appointed Joint Secretary, Department of Economic Affairs, Ministry of Finance.
-He helped formulate India’s Public Private Partnership and Land Monetization policies, developed the structure of India's infrastructure debt funds, and signed key bilateral agreements as Joint Secretary.
-Khullar demitted office in February 2015 following his repatriation to Haryana state cadre.
+He helped formulate India's Public Private Partnership and Land Monetization policies, developed the structure of India's infrastructure debt funds, and signed key bilateral agreements as Joint Secretary.
+Khullar demitted office in February 2015 following his repatriation to the state cadre at the request of the newly formed Bharatiya Janata Party (BJP) government in Haryana, the first of its kind in the state's history.

 Government of Haryana

 In November 2015, Khullar was appointed Principal Secretary to Chief Minister, Haryana.
 He also served as the Chairman of Haryana State Industrial and Infrastructure Development Corporation (HSIIDC) and Haryana Financial Corporation.
 In Haryana, Khullar inspired farmers to conserve water, promoted the use of digital governance tools, and designed schemes to curb female foeticide.
-He demitted office in October 2020 upon his appointment as Executive Director at the World Bank Group by the Appointments Committee of the Cabinet (ACC).
+He demitted office in October 2020 upon his appointment as Executive Director at the World Bank Group by the Appointments Committee of the Cabinet (ACC), chaired by the Prime Minister of India.